16 Introduction to SQL with dbplyr

 .

-in the DBI
+function from the DBI

 This section on connecting to a database management systems may be confusing, particularly if you do not have a computer science background.
 But don’t let that derail your learning for this rest of this chapter, which will consist of primarily of R